PhilRW/reviews/content/posts/2024-03-08/index.md

 Today we take a closer look at my Apple AirPods from 2022.
 These are not the latest and greatest, but they *are* [still available]({{<amazon B0828BJGD2>}}).
 <!--more-->
+## Description

+They're small, white, bluetooth ear buds.
+They provide audio into your ear via their speakers and audio into your device via their microphones.

+## Narrative

 Apple has some ambiguous product identification, so to be absolutely specific, I own model number [A2084](https://support.apple.com/en-us/109525).
 They were introduced in 2019 and I purchased them in 2022.

 They're bluetooth.
 They're ear buds.
 They have microphones in them.
 They have active noise cancelling (which is pretty decent).
 They're white and small and prone to being lost.
 The case charges them from a built-in battery and also charges itself wirelessly over the now-ubiquitous [Qi charging standard](https://en.wikipedia.org/wiki/Qi_(standard)) (pronounced "chee", or rather, "chee charging standard").
 The non-pro version doesn't charge the case wirelessly.